adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 type Dna = Vec<Vec<String>>;
 ```

-To judge an ADN, we need to create some penalties and some
+To judge a DNA, we need to create some penalties and some
 bonuses.
 Penalties are applied when two participants that
 are not “compatible” are in the same table.
 I give bonuses
 in the same way.